axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 ^^^^^^^^^^^^^^^^^

 #.
 You see a list with an entry for your personal tasks and for each
    role you hold.
+For each entry, you can specify multiple deputies.

 #.
-Specify a deputy by selecting a user from the list.
+Specify deputies by clicking on link ends with |si-notes-quill|.

 #.
 With personal task, you can choose :guilabel:`Always`  or :guilabel:`During my absence`